pliniker/pliniker.github.io/content/introduction-to-mo-gc.md

 >
 > The journal is a type of snapshot-at-beginning write barrier and this project
 > was an experiment in the feasibility, limitations and scalability of this approach.
+>
+> In brief conclusion, this project aimed very high and missed, but I learned some of the hard
+> lessons of garbage collector implementation.
+>
+> This article traces my thought process and implementation from beginning to time of writing.